QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/opentofu-grain.md

       ...
 ```

-The rest of the syntax and strucure is identical to [the terraform grain](blueprint-designer-guide/blueprints/terraform-grain.md).
+The rest of the syntax and structure is identical to [the terraform grain](blueprint-designer-guide/blueprints/terraform-grain.md).